rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 # CPU scheduling

 The aim of this section is to give you a better holistic understanding of NUMA and CPU scheduling.
-Most of the information is directly sources and referred to from, The CPU Scheduler in VMware vSphere® 5.1 Performance Study Technical Whitepaper.
+Most of the information is directly sources and referred to from, The CPU Scheduler in VMware vSphere&reg; 5.1 Performance Study Technical Whitepaper.

 ## Proportional share-based algorithm